MeetMe/newrelic-plugin-agent/README.md

 Installation Instructions
 -------------------------
-1. Install via pip or easy_install:
+1. Install via pip*:

     pip install newrelic-plugin-agent

+* See pip installation instructions at http://www.pip-installer.org/en/latest/installing.html

 2. Copy the configuration file example from /opt/newrelic_plugin_agent/etc/example.yml to /etc/newrelic_plugin_agent.yml and edit the configuration in that file.
 3. Run the app:

     newrelic_plugin_agent -c PATH-TO-CONF-FILE [-f]

-* - Where -f is to run it in the foreground instead of as a daemon.
+Where -f is to run it in the foreground instead of as a daemon.

 Sample configuration and init.d script are installed in /opt/newrelic_plugin_agent